jomortal/electron-mithril-boilerplate/README.md

 # ELECTRON-MITHRIL-BOILERPLATE
-This is an attempt at an electron-mithril-boilerplate.
-It is based off of [create-mithril-app](https://www.npmjs.com/package/create-mithril-app) with electron added with the abilitiy to hotload your app and package into setup files.
+This is an attempt at an boilerplate to create an app using [mithril](https://mithril.js.org/) and [electron](https://www.electronjs.org/).
+It is based off of [create-mithril-app](https://www.npmjs.com/package/create-mithril-app).

 ## Setup:
 1. Clone or download this repository.